javier123454321/knowledgeBase/Uncategorized/Frontend.md

-Topics:
-#Frontend #Webdev

----

-The interface layer between the human and the machine.
+- The interface layer between the human and the machine.
 Has so much, but keeps widening.